 per person significantly varies based on the total number of people

-if the group size is 14 or fewer people
+if the group size is 14 - 16 people

-group size grows to above 14 and the price per person falls.
+group size grows and the price per person falls.

 is available.
 We will also help to match together singles